dart-lang/site-www/src/_guides/packages.md

 To use a package, do the following:

-* Create a pubspec (a file named `pubspec.yaml` that lists package dependencies and includes other metadata, such as a name for your package).
+* Create a pubspec (a file named `pubspec.yaml` that lists package dependencies and includes other metadata, such as a version numner).
 * Use pub to get your package's dependencies.
 * If your Dart code depends on a library in the package, import the library.